My last visit to St. Peter’s Basilica in Vatican City

 Few months ago, I went to St. Peter’s Basilica with my father.
 Since we come from a very strict Catholic family, this obligation is duly renewed once in a while as it is the holiest site of Catholicism.
-Something different went on this time: we reached the Basilica at 1 pm and there were plenty of people queueing everywhere.
+Something different went on this time: we reached Vatican City at 1 pm and there were plenty of people queueing at St. Peter’s Basilica.
 There were more than 6 long lines long down the street.

 There was a main queue and 5 branches.
 We unconsciously took the main one but later I realized that it had been a bad idea because it went on absorbing the side-lines as well.
 Since there was nobody to guide the public, the queues were springing up everywhere.
 This is the reason why the main one went so slowly and the people who came after us found themselves ahead of us.
 Let’s not even mention the ones who plugged into the line like everything was ok.

 It took more than 2 hours for us to reach the front side of the Basilica but since we had no other plans, it wasn’t a big deal for us.
-The whole queuing experience lasted 2 hours and 20 minutes and honestly, for me it wasn’t that bad.
-I spent most of our time taking photos as we (my father) moved along the queue.
+The whole queuing experience at St. Peter’s Basilica lasted 2 hours and 20 minutes and honestly, for me it wasn’t that bad.
+I spent most of my time taking photos as we (my father) moved along the queue.

 My father and I were talking about how the situation has changed since his first visit to St. Peter’s Basilica.
 Almost 30 years ago, just a few people were visiting the Basilica.
 Now, due to some changes regarding travelers and travelings, plenty of tourists are coming to the Vatican City.
 In fact, it is a lifetime experience.
 Such a change of mentality will for sure take more and more travelers to this place.
 He also said that once you could feel the holiness which seemed to have disappeared now.
 For a man of faith like him, it was really very disappointing.